gridwalk/buff-gulpfile/README.md

 Note the triple brackets- this makes the variable render as HTML rather than escaped characters, which is essential for rendering inline SVG.

-## Analytics##
+## SFTP Deployment ##

-1. Update the value of `siteURL` near the top of the gulpfile.
-(Also used for the sitemap)
+1. Update your host and remote path in the deploy task, near the bottom of the gulpfile
-2. Inside the HTML task replace `UA-12345678-1` with your Google Analytics UID.

-Or optionally comment out that line if you're not using GA.
+2. Update your SFTP username and password in the .ftppass file
+3. Add .ftppass to .gitignore to keep it out of version control

+Run `gulp deploy` to upload the /dist folder to the server.